Bradley Smith (motorcyclist): 125cc World Championship

-For 2006, he joined the Repsol Honda 125cc Grand Prix World Championship squad, managed by Alberto Puig finishing 19th overall and rookie of the year, with a best result of 8th place in Motegi.
+For 2006, Smith joined the Repsol Honda 125cc Grand Prix World Championship squad, managed by Alberto Puig finishing 19th overall and rookie of the year, with a best result of 8th place in Motegi.

-Remaining with the team in 2007, he took a first podium with third place at Le Mans.
+Remaining with the team in 2007, Smith took a first podium with third place at Le Mans.
 Nine more top-10 finishes left him 10th overall.

 Smith signed with the Polaris World Aprilia team for the 2008 season.
 He secured his first pole position at the opening round of the season at the Losail International Circuit in Qatar on 8 March, but suffered a technical problem while leading.
 A number of midseason injuries affected him, but he scored podium finishes at Jerez and Le Mans (after briefly leading the five-lap sprint required by a red flag for rain).
 He led at both Assen and Sachsenring, but finished off the podium in both.
 He ended the season sixth overall, with three poles and four podium finishes but no victory.

 For the 2009 season, Smith signed for Jorge Martínez's Bancaja Aspar Team to continue to ride an Aprilia, alongside Julian Simon.
 The deal also included an option to race in 250s for the team in 2010.
 Smith had almost signed for the team in 2008, before signing for Polarisworld.

 Smith won his first ever Grand Prix with a dominant performance at Jerez in May 2009.
 Smith's first Pole Position of the season came at Mugello in which he scored his second Grand Prix victory after a brilliant fight against Nicolás Terol and Julian Simon.
 This race put Smith in the lead of the Championship with 74.5 points, just 3.5 points ahead of Simon.
 However, Simon hit form and ultimately won the title.
 Smith finished second to his teammate in the last three races of the season, losing the lead on the final lap in two of them.
 He ultimately finished as series runner-up.

 In August 2009, Smith stated his ambition to move up to the new Moto2 class with the Aspar team, but the team's two seats were given to Julian Simon and Mike Di Meglio instead.
 In November 2009, Smith agreed a deal to remain with the Aspar team in the 125cc class for 2010 alongside Nicolas Terol.

 Smith was a favourite for the title in 2010, after finishing runner-up in 2009, however the year was dominated by Spanish trio Marc Márquez, Pol Espargaró and Nicolás Terol.
 Smith did however manage three pole positions and six podiums, including a win at the final round of the season in Valencia on the way to fourth place in championship standings.